Denis Thatcher: Public life and perceptions

 Thatcher was consistent in his strong opposition to the death penalty, calling it "absolutely awful" and "barbaric".
 He said that he was against it because of innocent people being wrongly hanged and because juries could also be afraid to convict for fear of making a mistake.
 Like his wife, Thatcher was consistently anti-socialist.
 He told his daughter in 1995 that he would have banned trade unions altogether in Britain.
 He had low regard for the BBC, thinking it was biased against his wife and her government, as well as unpatriotic.
 In his most famous outburst about the corporation, he came out with a homophobic insult by claiming his wife had been "stitched up by bloody BBC poofs and Trots" when she was questioned by a member of the public about the sinking of the on Nationwide in 1983.

 Thatcher was reported by New Zealand (NZ) broadcaster and former diplomat Chris Laidlaw—at the time NZ High Commissioner to Zimbabwe—as leaning towards him during a Commonwealth Heads of Government Meeting, asking "So, what do you think the fuzzy wuzzies are up to?"

-In December 1990, following the resignation of his wife as prime minister, it was announced that Thatcher would be created a baronet, (the first and only baronetcy created since 1964).
+In December 1990, following the resignation of his wife as prime minister, it was announced that Thatcher would be created a baronet; he was the first, and only, baronetcy created since 1964.
 The award was gazetted in February 1991, giving his title as Sir Denis Thatcher, 1st Baronet, of Scotney in the County of Kent.
 Thus, his wife was entitled to style herself Lady Thatcher while retaining her seat in the House of Commons; however, she made it known that she preferred to remain addressed as "Mrs Thatcher", and would not use the style.
 She was created a life peeress as Baroness Thatcher (Lady Thatcher in her own right) shortly after she retired from the Commons in 1992.